potetm/potetm.github.io/_posts/2014-11-06-responsive-design-frp.md

 Events will come in as tuples of `[event-type event-data]`.

-We then set up our update handlers:
+We then set up our update handlers.

 ```clojure